The HorseWorks-WEC Difference

 Frequently Asked Questions

-What is the HorseWorks Wyoming's Western Equine Center?
+Who are HorseWorks Wyoming and Western Equine Center?

 The Full Horsemanship Experiences encompasses everything from horseback rides through the beautiful, Wyoming countryside, to learning safe handling skills and horsemanship training through hands-on time with horses of various ages, experience levels, and dispositions.
 Meet great people, and enjoy local off-ranch opportunities to round out your Western experience.

-At HorseWorks Wyoming-WEC, our focus is on small groups, intensive hands-on activities, up to five-week duration, and three flexible booking options.
+At HorseWorks Wyoming-WEC, our focus is on small groups, intensive hands-on activities, one to four-week duration, and three flexible booking options.

 Read on to see what HorseWorks-WEC is and what it is not, then fill out the Application and Booking Form to let us know your goals so that we can help you plan the trip of a lifetime!
 There's something for everyone at WEC!